Please use the FAQ index below to browse inquiry categories.

 Buddy Call: (Radiology and Psychiatry) Junior Resident – (PGY1) accompanies Senior Resident on In-Hospital call schedule for a portion of the call period.

-Home Call over a full weekend or full week: Resident works home call over a full weekend (Friday to Monday morning) or works 3 consecutive 24 hour calls OR resident works a full week of Home Call, inclusive of weekends (maximum =10 Home Call per month).
+Home Call over a full weekend or full week OR back up: Resident works home call over a full weekend (Friday to Monday morning) or works 3 consecutive 24 hour calls OR resident works a full week of Home Call, inclusive of weekends (maximum = 10 Home Call per month).
 Most back up call is considered home call unless it is converted.

-Half Day Clinic + Shift: Resident is required to work a half day of clinic or other formally scheduled duties, followed by working a regularly scheduled shift on the same day, where that shift ends at or before 11 pm, a Home call can be claimed.
+Half Day Clinic + Shift: When a resident is required to work a half-day clinic or other formally scheduled duties, followed by working a regularly scheduled shift on the same day, where that shift ends at or before 11 pm, a Home call can be claimed.
 For example, you have a clinic from 8:00 am to 1:00 pm and then work an ER shift from 4 pm to 11:00 pm.
 This is to compensate for an extra-long day/evening.

-Clinical duties + Shift: An FM resident works a normal 5 day week of clinical duties AND then works a shift on a weekday or weekend which does not extend beyond 11 pm, a Home call can be claimed.
-When a resident does NOT work a full 5 day week of clinical duties AND works a shift in ER, for example, from 4pm-12pm, during the week or on a weekend, no stipend will be paid as salary covers these hours.
+Clinical duties + Shift: When a FM resident works a normal 5-day week of clinical duties AND then works a shift on a weekday or weekend, which does not extend beyond 11 pm, a Home call can be claimed.
+When a resident does NOT work a full 5-day week of clinical duties AND works a shift in ER, for example, from 4pm-12pm, during the week or on a weekend, no stipend will be paid as salary covers these hours.

-OB Family Medicine Call: Residents carries a pager for obstetrics call and is required to respond to the page by providing medical care or attendance – before 11 pm.
+OB Family Medicine Call: Resident carries a pager for obstetrics call and is required to respond to the page by providing medical care or attendance – before 11 pm.

 OB Family Medicine Call: When on a Research Day or half day – resident is off site and still carrying the pager and expected to respond.

 OB Family Medicine Call: The postpartum check-up is considered part of weekend rounds to check on the patient.

-Family Medicine Saturday Half Day Clinics: (twice a month) are eligible when on FM block – Note: You do NOT, however, get a stipend for the 2 evening clinics you do during the week for each month.
+Family Medicine Saturday Half Day Clinics: (twice a month) are eligible when on FM block.
+Note: You do NOT receive a stipend for the evening clinics you do during the week each month.